Free AI Shot List Generator

 What does the generator capture per shot?+

-Scene number, shot number, shot size (wide / medium / close / etc), angle (eye-level / high / low / dutch / POV), camera movement (static / pan / dolly / handheld / etc), lens hint, action description, dialogue line(s), and notes.
-Same columns the standard shot list template uses.
+Scene number, shot number, shot size (wide / medium / close / insert / etc), angle (eye-level / high / low / dutch / POV / over-the-shoulder), camera movement (static / pan / tilt / tracking / dolly / zoom), blocking, action, dialogue line(s), and the characters and props in frame.
+Every row also links back to the screenplay lines it was drawn from.

 Can I export the shot list?+

-Yes — CSV, PDF, and DOCX export from the project.
-Print it for set or share the link with your DP and AD.
+Yes — export to a print-ready PDF (landscape or portrait) straight from the project, then print it for set or hand the PDF to your DP and AD.

 Is it really free?+